SQL Management Studio%3A Enhancing Productivity with Shortcuts

 - Start Small: Focus on learning a few essential shortcuts at a time.
 Once they become second nature, add more to your repertoire.

-- Use Cheat Sheets: Keep a printed or digital cheat sheet of SSMS shortcuts handy for quick reference.
+- Use Cheat Sheets: Keep a printed or digital cheat sheet of SSMS shortcuts handy until you’ve memorized them.

-- Practice Regularly: The more you use shortcuts, the more natural they’ll feel.
-Make a conscious effort to rely on them instead of the mouse.
+- Practice Regularly: The more you use shortcuts, the faster they’ll become part of your muscle memory.

 Conclusion